blakejakopovic/puppet-workstation/README.md

 # Puppet Workstation

 Automated workstation setup and configuration module for both Arch Linux, and macOS (Darwin) systems.
-It automatically manages common system packages, Python pip packages, Rubygems, and installs dotfiles.
+It manages common system packages, Python pip packages, Rubygems, and installs user dotfiles.

 This module was designed to support standalone puppet compilations, where no Puppet master is required.
 However, there is no reason why it can't also be used by a Puppet master to keep systems in check.

+## NOTICE
+This is an early release.
+It is **not yet production ready**.

 ## Setup

-For macOS, this module requires installing the homebrew module
+For macOS, this module requires installing the `homebrew` module
 ```
 puppet module install thekevjames-homebrew
 ```